 |Students undertake a group project, with 4 different assessments throughout the semester.
 The aim of the group project is to learn about all aspects of team work, problem solving and group management.||Project and Team Skills (Level 2)|

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
-See Assessment Tab for details how each outcome is assessed.Design (Level 1)
+See Assessment Tab for details how each outcome is assessed.Professional Conduct (Level 2)

 Assignment: Written assignment: article review